adaszko/complgen/README.md

     * e.g. <DIR>, <DIRECTORY> => compgen -A directory [<PREFIX>]
     * <FILE>, <PATH> => compgen -A file [<PREFIX>]

- * End-to-end tests that excercise the generation completion scripts and check that they behave properly.
+ * End-to-end tests that excercise the generated completion scripts and check that they behave properly.